Atheism: Early Middle Ages to the Renaissance

 During the Early Middle Ages, the Islamic world experienced a Golden Age.
-Along with advances in science and philosophy, Arab and Persian lands produced rationalists and freethinkers who were skeptical about prophecy and revealed religion, such as Muhammad al Warraq (fl.
+Along with advances in science and philosophy, Arab and Persian lands produced rationalists who were skeptical about revealed religion, such as Muhammad al Warraq (fl.
 9th century), Ibn al-Rawandi (827–911), and Abu Bakr al-Razi (c.
 865–925), as well as outspoken atheists such as al-Maʿarri (973–1058).
 Al-Ma'arri wrote and taught that religion itself was a "fable invented by the ancients" and that humans were "of two sorts: those with brains, but no religion, and those with religion, but no brains".
 Despite the fact that these authors were relatively prolific writers, little of their work survives, mainly being preserved through quotations and excerpts in later works by Muslim apologists attempting to refute them.

-In Europe, the espousal of atheistic views was rare during the Early Middle Ages and Middle Ages (see Medieval Inquisition); metaphysics and theology were the dominant interests pertaining to religion.
+In Europe, the espousal of atheistic views was rare during the Early Middle Ages and Middle Ages (see Medieval Inquisition).
 There were, however, movements within this period that furthered heterodox conceptions of the Christian god, including differing views of the nature, transcendence, and knowability of God.
-Individuals and groups such as Johannes Scotus Eriugena, David of Dinant, Amalric of Bena, and the Brethren of the Free Spirit maintained Christian viewpoints with pantheistic tendencies.
-Nicholas of Cusa held to a form of fideism he called docta ignorantia ("learned ignorance"), asserting that God is beyond human categorization, and thus our knowledge of him is limited to conjecture.
-William of Ockham inspired anti-metaphysical tendencies with his nominalistic limitation of human knowledge to singular objects, and asserted that the divine essence could not be intuitively or rationally apprehended by human intellect.
-Followers of Ockham, such as John of Mirecourt and Nicholas of Autrecourt furthered this view.
-The resulting division between faith and reason influenced later radical and reformist theologians such as John Wycliffe, Jan Hus, and Martin Luther.
+William of Ockham inspired anti-metaphysical tendencies with his nominalist limitation of human knowledge to singular objects, and asserted that the divine essence could not be intuitively or rationally apprehended by human intellect.
+Sects deemed heretical such as the Waldensians were also accused of being atheistic.
+The resulting division between faith and reason influenced later radical and reformist theologians.

 The Renaissance did much to expand the scope of free thought and skeptical inquiry.
-Individuals such as Leonardo da Vinci sought experimentation as a means of explanation, and opposed arguments from religious authority.
-Other critics of religion and the Church during this time included Niccolò Machiavelli, Bonaventure des Périers, Michel de Montaigne, and François Rabelais.
+Individuals such as Leonardo da Vinci sought experimentation as a means of explanation instead of arguments from religious authority.
+Critics of religion and the Church during this time included Niccolò Machiavelli who, although never avowing his atheism in his writings, is claimed to be an atheist.
+Other alleged critics are Bonaventure des Périers, Michel de Montaigne, and François Rabelais.